Start in Kilkenny City and work your way out

 All the craic at Kilkenny Cat Laughs

 Ireland’s oldest comedy festival, Kilkenny Cat Laughs takes place annually over the June Bank Holiday weekend since 1995.
-The 2020 festival has been postponed to November and organisers say it's likely to be slightly different this year.

 Over the years, Cat Laughs has nurtured the careers of Irish acts like Dara Ó Briain, Aisling Bea, Graham Norton, Dylan Moran, Maeve Higgins, Ardal O’Hanlon, Joanne McNally, Deirdre O’Kane, David O’Doherty, Des Bishop and many, many more.

 The Kilkenny Arts Festival attracts the world’s finest musicians, performers, writers and artists to the city every year and Savour is an annual festival popular with food lovers.
-Neither of these events are happening this year but they'll come back in 2021 bigger and better than ever.

 Kilkenny is not the kind of place you visit once and forget.
 There are so many different ways for you to enjoy a short break in the city and nearby towns, you'll return again and again.
 Check out our Kilkenny destination page to get more inspiration on places to visit in this vibrant county.